 - Keep an updated shopping list as you use up food, toiletries and any other items in your house.

 - For common household items such as bread, milk, coffee pods, batteries, and shampoo, try to keep one in reserve so you can shop for things just before you run out.
 This will help you avoid impulse and emergency shopping.

 - Plan out your meals for the week in advance so you know exactly what you need to shop for when you go out.
-A myDNA Personalised Nutrition & Fitness test can help you with both daily meal plans and shopping lists for the items you’ll need.
+A myDNA Unlocked Subscription can help you with both daily meal plans and shopping lists for the items you’ll need.